ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Virtual Target Connection ID

-QUIC allows endpoints of a connection to dictate the Connection ID their peer uses when sending packets.
-QUIC load balancing strategies such as those described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}} may depend on encoding routing information in the Connection ID.
+QUIC allows each endpoint of a connection to choose the connection IDs they receive with.
+Load balancing strategies such as those described in
+{{?QUIC-LB=I-D.ietf-quic-load-balancers}} may choose to take advantage of this by encoding routing information in the connection ID.
 When operating in forwarding mode, clients send QUIC packets destined for the Target directly to the Proxy.
 Since these packets are generated using the Target Connection ID, load balancers may not be able to route packets to the correct Proxy.

-The Virtual Target Connection ID is a Proxy-dictated Connection ID the Client uses when sending forwarded mode packets to the Proxy.
+The Virtual Target Connection ID is a connection ID chosen by the Proxy that the Client uses when sending forwarded mode packets.
 The Proxy replaces the Virtual Target Connection ID with the Target Connection ID prior to forwarding the packet to the Target.
-This is only necessary in the Client->Target direction.
+This is only necessary in the Client->Target direction because the Proxy is otherwise the only receiver of QUIC packets with connection IDs it did not generate.

 Clients and Proxies not implementing forwarding mode do not need to consider the Virtual Target Connection ID since all Client->Target datagrams will be